ExoCTK/exoctk/docs/tutorials/exoctk.LimbDarkening.rst

 ``Bandpass trimmed to 0.05 um - 2.5999 um
 1 bins of 100 pixels each.``

 Or a single model off the grid, where the spectral intensity model is directly interpolated before the limb darkening coefficients are calculated.
-This takes a few seconds...
+This takes a few seconds when calculating:

 ..code-block:: python